-Learn to manage and recognize the most common medical emergencies by enrolling in a emergency first aid course.
-The most popular, lowest priced, conveniently located provider in Mississauga is Mississauga First Aid.
-Learn to manage emergencies such as choking, asthma, anaphylaxis, heart attacks, angina, shock and unconscious victims by enrolling in this course.
+Learn to manage and recognize the most common medical emergencies by enrolling in an emergency first aid course.
+The most popular, lowest-priced, conveniently located provider in Mississauga is Mississauga First Aid.
+Learn to manage emergencies such as choking, asthma, anaphylaxis, heart attacks, angina, shock, and unconscious victims by enrolling in this course.
 Emergency first aid also includes training in CPR and in the use of automated external defibrillators (AED).
 Mississauga First Aid (click here to view the website) offers a variety of courses outside of just emergency first aid.
-This provider also offers two day courses such as standard and childcare first aid.
-Participants can also register for stand-alone CPR courses, re-certifications, private classes, food handling courses, on-line safety training and many more programs.
+This provider also offers two-day courses such as standard and childcare first aid.
+Participants can also register for stand-alone CPR courses, re-certifications, private classes, food handling courses, online safety training, and many more programs.
 A full list of courses is available on the website.
 To register for a course or to inquire about the available services to you use the contact information provided just below.

 Contact Information for Mississauga First Aid

 To register for a course to inquire about available services use the following contact information:

 - Telephone: 1-888-870-7002

 Space is limited.
 Register for a course today.

 Who Take First Aid and CPR Training in Mississauga

 Many people are required to have WSIB-approved certification in Mississauga, Ontario.
 Here are some of the popular candidates that enroll in courses with Mississauga First Aid:

 - Medical Care Professionals

 - Nursing Students